nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The `<tbody>` element is required to be used for containing the main body of table data.
 It is recommended, although not formally required, to use `<thead>` for any column heading at the top of the table.
 For the sake of consistency, it is required to use `<thead>` if there is at least one row of column heading at the top of the table, unless specific instructions are given to omit it.
 The element `<tfoot>` can be used if there are, for instance, a row at the bottom of the table where columns are summed up.
 This is not required, but can be included in Editing Instructions.

+Each row of the table, with all its table cells, must be placed inside a `<tr>` element and each individual table cell must be placed inside either a `<td>` element for regular table data, or inside a `<th>` element for column or row headings.
+The `<th>` element is required to have the attribute `scope` with  a value that specifies what the header is for.
+The most common values are `col` or `row`, for column and row, respectively, but the values `colgroup` and `rowgroup` may be used if the table has headings spanning multiple columns or rows with individual sub-headings.

 Tables are required to have a consistent number of table cells per row.
-If `colspan` or `rowspan` are used, take extra care that the total number of cells is correct.
+If the `colspan` or `rowspan` attributes are used, take extra care that the total number of cells is correct.

 Never use tables solely for the purpose of mimicking the layout of the source material.
 The `colspan` and `rowspan` attributes may be used with `<td>` or `<th>` elements, if necessary, but if the purpose of the layout in the source material is unclear and no instructions are given, Suppliers are required to contact the Ordering Agency for clarification.